jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 But there is a second, much more subtle and dangerous problem in the code above.

-## Garbage collector race introduced by slice and string header literals
+## Second problem: garbage collector race introduced by slice and string header literals

 Rule 6 of the [`unsafe` package documentation](https://golang.org/pkg/unsafe/) specifically states that "A program should not declare or allocate variables of these struct types."
 Why is that?